bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

     Only external security systems (Microsoft Active Directory and Novell eDirectory) can be synchronized.

-You can edit a configured external security system (not ivy Security System) directly in your files (see :ref:`configuration-security-system`) or you can click on the name of the system to open the :ref:`engine-cockpit-security-system-detail` view.
+You can edit a configured external security system (not Ivy Security System) directly in your configuration files (see :ref:`configuration-security-system`) or you can click on the name of the system to open the :ref:`engine-cockpit-security-system-detail` view.

 .. figure:: /_images/engine-cockpit/engine-cockpit-security-system.png